Accra Beach – South Coast Hot Spot

 If you are coming from Bridgetown, head along the south coast road towards Oistins.

-Follow this road straight along, and you will see Accra Beach Hotel and Spa on your right-hand side.
+Follow this road straight, and you will see Accra Beach Hotel and Spa on your right-hand side.

 Look out for ‘Quayside Centre’ on your left-hand side, and you’ll know it’s just short of here.
 The beach itself is opposite Chefette Restaurant.